Triantafullenia-Doumani/R-Tree-construction-via-Bulk-Loading/README.md

 Examples of input files are given.
 Coords.txt and offset.txt

-The coords.txt contains point coordinates in the form <x>, <y>.
+The coords.txt contains point coordinates in the form (x, y).

-The offset.txt contains entries of the form <id>, <startOffset>, <endOffset> where id is the unique identifier of a polygon object and start offset (respectively end offset) is the no. line in the coords.txt file where the coordinates of the points that form the begin (respectively end) each object.
+The offset.txt contains entries of the form (id), (startOffset), (endOffset) where id is the unique identifier of a polygon object and start offset (respectively end offset) is the no. line in the coords.txt file where the coordinates of the points that form the begin (respectively end) each object.